 James earned his undergraduate degree from Wittenberg University in Springfield, Ohio, and graduated cum laude from Indiana University-McKinney School of Law.

-James has been recognized as a Rising Star by Indiana Super Lawyer Magazine in the areas of Energy and Natural Resources (2015-2019) and Civil Litigation (2013-2014), and was named an Up and Coming Lawyer by the Indiana Lawyer magazine in 2012.
-His published cases include:
+James has been recognized as a Rising Star by Colorado Super Lawyers Magazine in the area of Energy and Natural Resources (2020), and as a Rising Star by Indiana Super Lawyer Magazine in the areas of Energy and Natural Resources (2015-2019) and Civil Litigation (2013-2014).
+He was named an Up and Coming Lawyer by the Indiana Lawyer magazine in 2012.

 - SB 181 – WHAT DOES IT MEAN FOR MINERAL OWNERS, BizWest Thought Leader column, April 2019.